farhanjutt23/projects-html-c/README.md

 # My HTML and CSS Projects

 Welcome to my repository!
 This repo contains a collection of my projects developed using HTML and CSS.
 Each project showcases different techniques and concepts, from basic layouts to more advanced styling and responsive design.
-Below you'll find an overview of the projects included in this repository.
+Below you'll find an overview of the projects included in this repository....

 ## Table of Contents